 - 1 cup shredded mild cheddar cheese

 - Place the chiles on the grates of your gas stove.
 Turn the flame to medium-high heat and rotate every 30 seconds or so, charring it evenly.
-Once it’s charred, transfer it to a Zip-loc bag and seal it up.
+Once it’s charred, transfer it to a Zip-loc bag (or bowl with a lid) and seal it up.
 Allow it to steam for 5 minutes.
 Using the blade of a knife, scrape off the charred bits and discard.
 Chop up the chile and discard the seeds and stem.
 Mince up the chiles and set aside.

 - In a medium pot, add a teaspoon of olive oil.
 When hot, add the zucchini, yellow squash, green onions and a big pinch of salt.
 Cook for 10 to 15 minutes, stirring frequently, until the squash is browned, caramelized and soft.
 Turn off the heat and stir in the garlic.
 Give the squash a taste and salt it again.
 I ended up adding about 1/2 teaspoon of additional salt.
 Stir in reserved minced chiles and cheeses.
 If the zucchini has been cooking in a pot that’s oven-proof, feel free to transfer it to the oven to bake.
 Or you can transfer it to an oven-proof ramekin.